dormantleopard7/lwwip-stream-monitoring-data-project/README.md

     may already have Java downloaded on your computer (e.g. school laptops already have Java).
-If this is the case, you may skip this step, but still make sure to verify the installation as instructed below.
+If this is the case, you may skip this step, but still make sure to verify the installation as instructed below, so that you can successfully run the `java` command from Command Prompt.
     * IMPORTANT: Make sure to follow the instructions to verify  the installation at the bottom of the above linked page, under *Installing the JDK > Windows*, where it checks the `java -version`.
-If it claims that `'java' is not recognized as an internal or external command`, then there is the extra step of setting up the Java Path Variable:
+If your machine claims that `'java' is not recognized as an internal or external command`, then there is the extra step of setting up the Java Path Variable: